-Baseline Dialogue with CBMDC Gaps in funding Unknown, cost work currently on-going.
-Delivery phasing (When) In the next five years Cost Unknown, belivery mechanism sources.
+Location (Where) Scheme Essential / Desirable Need for scheme (Why) Requirements of scheme Lead delivery agency/ management organisation Cost Delivery phasing (When) Gaps in funding Baseline source currently being developed, but is likely to include: A new park in East Bradford, working closely with in-communities; A Leeds - Bradford country park in the Tong area; New outdoor recreational facilities where planned housing growth puts strain on existing resources; Potentially a new park in Silsden linked to planned housing growth; Development of the linear park from Shipley to Bradford, along the Canal Road Corridor; Enhancement of existing open space and play areas; Continued maintenance of Council assets (funded through Council funding and S106 contributions); and Any new pitches required will be confirmed through the Pitches Strategy, which will feed into the Open Space Strategy.
+The Open Space Strategy may identify a number of other schemes that are required.
+The delivery of on-site or off-site small scale green infrastructure / sports contributions and strategic infrastructure need to be managed through S106 and potential CIL contributions.
+This will be investigated further through the feasibility work for the Community Infrastructure Levy. sources.
 This will be difficult to maintain a large proportion of this funding was heritage lottery funding linked to improvements to Roberts Park in the Saltaire World Heritage Site.
-An average of £205,000 of capital funding and £42,000 of revenue funding has been received from \$106 contributions from 2008 to July 2012.
-Feasibility work currently being undertaken.
+An average of £205,000 of capital funding and £42,000 of revenue funding has been received from S106 contributions from 2008 to July 2012.
+Sport, Leis ure and Rec reation Bradford 25 metre pool Essential A deficit of quality swimming pool provision with links with health and regeneration Delivery of a new 25 metre pool in Bradford City Centre.
+CBMDC Feasibility work currently being undertaken.
 Funding would come from CBMDC funds.
-Lead delivery agency/ management organisation CBMDC Requirements of scheme currently being developed, but is likely to include: A new park in East Bradford, working closely with in-communities; A Leeds - Bradford country park in the Tong area; New outdoor recreational facilities where planned housing growth puts strain on existing resources; Potentially a new park in Silsden linked to planned housing growth; Development of the linear park from Shipley to Bradford, along the Canal Road Corridor; Enhancement of existing open space and play areas; Continued maintenance of Council assets (funded through Council funding and S106 contributions); and Any new pitches required will be confirmed through the Pitches Strategy.
-The Open Space Strategy may identify a number of other schemes that are required.
-The delivery of on-site or off-site small scale green infrastructure / sports contributions and strategic infrastructure need to be managed through S106 and potential CIL contributions.
-This will be investigated further through the feasibility work for the Community Infrastructure Levy.
-Delivery of a new 25 metre pool in Bradford City Centre.
-Need for scheme (Why) A deficit of quality swimming pool provision with links with health and regeneration Essential / Desirable reation Essential Scheme Sport, Leisure and Recreation 25 metre pool Location (Where) Sport, Leis Bradford
+Unknown, In the next five years Unknown, cost work currently on-going.
+Dialogue with CBMDC